linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql-on-centos-5.md

         }
         ~~~

 3. MySQL will be used to store password information, so `/etc/dovecot-sql.conf` must be created.
-Insert the following contents into the file, making sure to replace `main_admin_password` with your mail password:
+Insert the following contents into the file, making sure to replace `mail_admin_password` with your mail password:

     {: .file }
     /etc/dovecot-sql.conf